rototor/pdfbox-graphics2d/README.md

 The following features are supported:

-- Drawing any shape using draw???() and fill???() methods from Graphics2D.
+- Drawing any shape using draw...() and fill...() methods from Graphics2D.
 - Drawing images.
 The default is to always lossless compress them.
 You could plugin your own Image -> PDImageXObject conversion if you want to encode the images as jpeg.
   **Note:** At the moment PDFBox only writes 8 bit images.
 So even if you draw